Novartis/torchsurv/docs/notebooks/survival.md

 A time-to-event outcome can be viewed as a time-varying binary outcome using the counting process representation:

 $$
-N_i(t) = 1(X_i \leq t).
+N_i(t) = 1(X_i \leq t),
 $$

+which is zero until $t$ passes $X_i$ where it jumps to unity.

-The risk score chosen can either predicts prevalence or incidence (Heagerty and Zheng, 2005).
+This function, also called the risk score chosen, can either predict prevalence or incidence (Heagerty and Zheng, 2005).
 For example, the cumulative hazard can be seen as a measure of prevalence because it measures the cumulative risk, whereas the instantaneous hazard can be seen as a measure of incidence as it measures the risk of an event in a very short, infinitesimally small time.
 Consequently, there are two different types of sensitivity depending on the chosen risk score.

 #### Cumulative sensitivity